camescasse/monster-creator/README.md

 > [!NOTE]
 > For a full list of the End-to-End Test Plan, click [here](https://github.com/camescasse/cypress-fullstacklabs-assessment/blob/main/TESTPLAN.md).

+#### Setup

+Create a `.env` file in the project root, and define the following key/value pair, where `*` is replaced with the desired environment to run against.

+`BASE_URL="*"`

+Default for testing against local environment should be: `http://localhost:3000/`

+For testing against production, the web app is currently deployed in `https://monster-creator.camescasse.dev/`

 #### Using a GUI for local development

 The recommended to run Cypress tests locally is using their GUI, for this you will need to run: